Patient education: Hirsutism (excess hair growth in women) (Beyond the Basics)

 Polycystic ovary syndrome — Women with PCOS often have hirsutism in combination with acne, balding near the front of the head, and menstrual irregularities.
 PCOS is a chronic condition, but several treatments can reduce hair growth.
 Women with PCOS often have irregular menstrual cycles because they are not ovulating each month.

 PCOS is also associated with other medical problems, such as infertility (due to irregular menstrual cycles), obesity, diabetes mellitus, high cholesterol levels, and possibly heart disease.
 Effective treatments for PCOS are available.
-(See "Patient information: Polycystic ovary syndrome (PCOS) (Beyond the Basics)".)
+(See "Patient education: Polycystic ovary syndrome (PCOS) (Beyond the Basics)".)

 Idiopathic hirsutism — Idiopathic hirsutism refers to hirsutism that has no identifiable cause.
 It is usually chronic and may be a mild variation of PCOS.
 A gradual increased growth of coarse body hair is typically the only symptom in women with this condition.
 Menstrual cycles are normal in women with idiopathic hirsutism.